TeamSkosh/frontend-config/PROJECT_README.md

 ### Configured Grunt Tasks

-To compile and minify styles, and copy over js dependencies (if necessary)
+To compile and minify styles, and copy over js dependencies and images (if necessary)

 ```
 $ grunt build